BocuD/Udon-Catmull-Rom-Splines/README.md

 **Examples**

 SplineTester is a very simple script that uses GetWorldSpacePosition(float t) to make an object move along the spline smoothly.
 Add a reference to a CatmullRomSpline and set dt so that 0 < dt < 1.

+If you need help or find a bug, please let me know: BocuD#8400